barrydevp/bpsp/specs/specification.md

 ## Format

-In BPSP the term topic refers to and string that the broker use to match/filter messsages to appropriate subscriber for each connected client.
+In BPSP the term `topic` refers to an string that the broker use to match/filter messsages to appropriate subscriber for each connected client.
 The topic consists of one or more topic levels.
 Each topic level is seperated by a forward slash `/`.
 Each topic must contain ***at least one character*** and Topics are case-sensitive.
 For example `locationA/sensorA` and `LOCATIONa/SENSORa` are two different topics.